sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 	return nil
 }
 ```
-This is used to provide some basic *stateless* checks on the validity of the msg.
+This method is used to provide some basic *stateless* checks on the validity of the msg.
 In this case, we check that none of the attributes are empty.

+Finally, let us define the `GetSignBytes()` and `GetSigners()` methods:

 ```go
 // Implements Msg.